ITmaze/remote-docker/README.md

 - __speedtest__, simple example of running a docker command without any volume mounting.

-# Bugs
+# Bugs and potential Security Issues

-- There are times when volumes do not un-mount cleanly.
-Use `docker volume prune -f` to remove all unused volumes.
+- An sshfs mount exists while a container is running.
+Anyone with access to the *docker-machine* also has full access to all the sshfs mounts.
+- There are times when `docker-volume` volumes do not un-mount cleanly, root cause to be determined, but likely interrupted launch of a command.
+Note that these volumes don't actually take up any disk-space, since they're sshfs mounts from the *docker-machine* to the *workstation*.
+You can remove such a mount using `docker-umount {volumeName}`, but note that you can only use one {volumeName} at a time.
 - Fixed: 58546e7 <del>The quote handling isn't clean, sometimes double quoting is required.
 This appears to be an ssh *feature*.
 Using a git container to commit for example requires some shenanigans: `git commit -m "'Initial commit.'"`</del>
 - Fixed: 909ba1e <del>Note that currently the console displays "Creating volume:" and "Removing volume:" messages.
 If you know how to make those go away, please provide a patch.
 (Yes, I'm aware that I'm echoing those strings, it's the volume id from Docker that really needs hiding that I cannot control.)</del>